department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/conversation-guide.md

 	- [ ] **UAT TASK:** Confirm radio buttons function as expected.
 	- [ ] **Usability:** Do users understand how to open and close the FAQs?
 	- [ ] **Usability:** Do users understand the information in the FAQs?
-	- [ ] **Usability (helpful for experimental design system component and overall placement):** Note whether or not participants notice the FAQs before they are pointed out?
+	- [ ] **Usability (helpful for experimental design system component and overall placement):** Do participants notice the FAQs before they are pointed out?

-_Note: Usability questions/tasks here are helpful in moving the additional info component (when used as hint text) along in the experimental design system_
+_Note: Usability questions/tasks here are helpful in moving the additional info FAQ component (when used as hint text) along in the experimental design system_

 ## Post-Task Interview - 2-3 minutes